project-akri/akri/docs/extensibility.md

 Specify the container for that DaemonSet as the HTTP discovery handler that you built [above](###build-the-discoveryhandler-container) by setting `customDiscovery.discovery.image.repository=$DH_IMAGE`.
 To automatically deploy a custom Configuration, set `customDiscovery.enabled=true`.
-We will customize this Configuration to contain the discovery endpoint needed by our HTTP Discovery Handler by including it in the `discovery_details` map of the Configuration, like so: `customDiscovery.discoveryDetails.discoveryEndpoint=http://discovery:9999/discovery`.
+We will customize this Configuration to contain the discovery endpoint needed by our HTTP Discovery Handler by setting it in the `discovery_details` string of the Configuration, like so: `customDiscovery.discoveryDetails=http://discovery:9999/discovery`.
 We also need to set the protocol name the Discovery Handler will register under (`customDiscovery.discoveryHandlerName`) and a name for the Discovery Handler and Configuration (`customDiscovery.name`).
 All these settings come together as the following Akri installation command:
 > Note: Be sure to consult the [user guide](./user-guide.md) to see whether your Kubernetes distribution needs any
 > additional configuration.
 ```bash